Mule Track Gries Pass

 Obergoms

-ClosedThe Säumerweg is a scenic ascent along a mule track from the Rhone Valley up to the remote mountain pass at the Italian border.
-The hike combines history, pristine landscapes, and an ecological pioneer project.
+ClosedThe mule track is a scenic ascent along a mule path from the Rhone Valley up to the remote pass summit at the Italian border.
+The hike combines history, pristine landscapes, and a pioneering ecological project.

 Difficulty